Āpiha Hao Ika

 Fishery officers usually earn

-Pay for fishery officers varies according to experience.
+Pay for fishery officers varies according to experience and specific role.

 What you will do